 - Gremlins 2 for the NES.
 Most enemies drop black orbs which you can use to buy powerups from the old man from the movies.
 However, you can only use each shop once, and the game is completely linear.
 As a result, other than the very first shop or two, you nearly always get the most expensive item because you always have enough orbs to buy everything in the store several times over if the game would let you.
 Interestingly, the game would have been easy if you could have sunk all that "money" into powerups and extra lives, but with this limitation, it makes the game Nintendo Hard.

-- You wouldn't expect this trope in an FPS, but Command And Conquer Renegade multiplayer can leave you with more money than you know what to do with, especially if you play as an Engineer.
+- You wouldn't expect this trope in an FPS, but Command & Conquer: Renegade multiplayer can leave you with more money than you know what to do with, especially if you play as an Engineer.
 The character upgrade is fairly cheap and vehicles are limited in number.
 Plus you'll easily make more money repairing buildings and vehicles.
-Some servers try to alleviate this by allowing you to gamble for random prices.
+Some servers try to alleviate this by allowing you to gamble for random prizes.

 - Metro 2033 plays with this trope.
 After leaving the Metro for the last time, there are no shops to buy from, though you still find currency lying around.
 This would be absurd if the "money" in this game wasn't high-quality assault rifle rounds.

-- Borderlands, full stop.
-You can find dollars everywhere, and selling the guns you find but won't use is an extremely quick way to earn thousands upon thousands of $$$.
+- Borderlands: You can find dollars everywhere, and selling the guns you find but won't use is an extremely quick way to earn thousands upon thousands of $$$.
 However, the only ways to spend that money on are on ammo packs, of which the most expensive doesn't reach 80 bucks, and the occasional good firearm, class/grenade mod, or shield.
-It gets so bad that money overflowwhat? is dangerously common, and a box that literally serves no other purpose than to remove eight millions off your funds (giving a You Suck achievement in the process during the first time) becomes an important asset in later playthroughs to avoid it.
+It gets so bad that money overflowwhat? is dangerously common, and a box that literally serves no other purpose than to remove eight millions off your funds (giving a non-achievement in the process during the first time) becomes an important asset in later playthroughs to avoid it.

 - Civilization III managed to include this one with the Wall Street Small Wonder (i.e. each player can build it).
 This Wonder gives you 5% interest on your treasury every turn.
 Since, as Albert Einstein said, "compound interest is the most powerful force in the Universe," this has a pretty amazing effect: if you have so much as 5 gold in your treasury, you'll come out a few turns later with more cash than you know what to do with; even with hideous fiscal management, money is no object.
 As a result, this Wonder was known as a Game Breaker.